mazeitor/graphmongo/README.md

 ```

 #### Pipeline methods
 Graphmongo allow work with pipeline methods like GetNodes, GetNodes, GetNeighbours and Fetch to grasp nodes and edges from database.
-One of the input are the nodes or edges collection which could be treat them as a parameter of the function or pipe from previous call.
+One of the input are the nodes or edges collection which could be treat as a parameter of the function or pipe from previous call.
 This feature give us more flexibility, reuse results and maintain the different stages between calls.

 **Get all nodes and fetch them**
 ```python